From GPUs to Revenue: A Practical Guide to AI Factory Builds

 Reduce engineering overhead with multi-tenant automation and operational efficiency, freeing your teams to focus on growth while cutting costs.

-Find answers to common questions about our GPU Cloud Orchestration services below.
+Find answers to common questions about our GPUaaS services below.

 Yes.
 The Rafay Platform supports three GPU sharing modes that operators can offer to tenants in self-service: full passthrough (one physical GPU per workload, optimal for large training runs), NVIDIA MIG (Multi-Instance GPU) partitioning (up to seven isolated MIG instances per A100 or H100, each with dedicated memory and compute), and time-slicing (multiple workloads sharing a GPU in time-multiplexed fashion, suited for lower-intensity inference or development workloads).
 Operators configure which sharing modes are available per SKU through PaaS Studio; tenants select the appropriate GPU size from the catalog without needing to understand the underlying partitioning mechanism.
 Security and compute isolation between MIG instances is enforced at the NVIDIA hardware level; chargeback data is collected per MIG instance or per time-slice allocation for granular cost attribution across tenants and business units.